 Who is my student’s adviser?

-All students can find their adviser’s information in LionPATH on the bottom right of their main student center page.
-If a specific adviser is not listed on the LionPATH menu, students are encouraged to contact the advising office.
+All students can find their adviser’s information in LionPATH.
+If a specific adviser is not listed on the LionPATH menu, students are encouraged to contact the Advising and Career Center.

 What is a degree audit?

 A degree audit is a computer-generated analysis that enables the student and his/her adviser to assess the student's academic progress and unfulfilled baccalaureate, associate degree, or minor requirements.
 The audit is a valuable tool for academic planning and course selection, because it matches the courses that the student has taken with the requirements of his/her degree program or anticipated program.
 A student may access degree audits via LionPATH.

 Your student can schedule tutoring sessions through the Student Success Center in Butler TLRC and through the Math Dimension in the library.
 Services are available for all students to improve or maintain their grades and grade-point averages.

 Where can my students buy textbooks?

 The Penn State Bookstore is located on the campus mall between the Butler TLRC and the Kostos Building.
 New, used and e-books are available for purchase, and book rentals are also offered.

 Students may also purchase books from other online vendors or bookstores based on their needs.